Riebart/litt/README.md

 Time records committed to the ledger are not immutable, and changes can be made with `tt amend` which takes the same options as `tt track` without the positional argument.
 Note that `--id` has a different meaning to `tt amend` as it does in `tt stop`; that is for `tt amend`, the `--id` option is mandatory, and indicates which time record the edits should be applied to.

 Values to options given to `tt amend` will **replace** the values on the specified time record with the exception of `--tag` which will **append** to the tags associated with the specified time record.
+Any values set in the specified record that are not explicitly overridden on the `tt amend` command line will be left unmodified.

 ## Reading the Ledger

-Reading records from the ledger can be done with `tt read`, which supports the following options:
+Reading records from the ledger can be done with `tt ls`, which supports the following options:

 - `-i`/`--id`
 - `-f`/`--filter`